 3. The team provides technical assistance to other agencies and county departments that share the mission of protecting Collier County’s environmental resources from pollution (e.g. City of Marco Island, City of Naples, Conservancy of Southwest Florida, Pelican Bay Services, Collier County Coastal Zone Management, Stormwater Planning Department, Collier County Water Department, FL Department of Health in Collier, Collier County Parks and Recreation Department and FL Gulf Coast University.

 4. Managing laboratory services in-house provides the County with control over the quality, validity and usability of the data.

 5. Laboratory services can be provided immediately and many tests that cannot be outsourced due to holding times can be performed in-house.
 This allows for the quick delivery of sound, reliable data to the County's decision makers and staff.

-6. Fully functional NELAC accredited environmental Laboratory.
+6. The NELAC Institute (TNI) accredited environmental laboratory.

 For all Lab inquiries, please contact Nosbel Perez at (239) 252-6079 or email@example.com.